Peters Brook & Penny’s Nature Preserve Trail System

 - Fires are not permitted.

 - Dogs are welcome on this trail system.
 While on Penny’s Preserve trails dogs are welcome off leash.
-While on the Peters Brook or 3 Bridges Trails dogs must be leashed.
+While on the Peters Brook, 3 Bridges Trail, or Albion Connector trails dogs must be leashed.
 Thank you!

 Please note: At some locations, this trail crosses privately-owned land, protected by conservation easements.
 Public access is made possible by the generosity of the landowner.
 Please take extra care to stay on marked trails and leave the land as you found it.